astronomer/docs/learn/airflow-ui.md

 There are 4 tabs available within the **Grid** view:

 - **Details**: Shows more details about the DAG, DAG run or task instance.
-- **Graph**: Shows a graph representation of the DAG, with tasks as nodes and dependencies as edges.
+- **Graph**: Shows a graph representation of the DAG.
 - **Gantt**: Shows the duration of each task instance in a DAG run as a Gantt chart.
 - **Code**: Shows the DAG code.

 ### Details

-The **Details** tab displays information about the DAG, individual DAG runs and in-depth information about each task instance.
-In the **Details** tab you will for example find the total historic runs of a DAG, the data interval start of a DAG run or the duration of a task instance.
+The **Details** tab displays information about the DAG, individual DAG runs, and in-depth information about each task instance.
+Here you can find information like total historic runs of a DAG, the data interval start of a DAG run, and the duration of a task instance.

-In order to access the details of a specific DAG run or task instance, you need first need to select it in the grid, as shown in the following gif:
+To access the details of a specific DAG run or task instance, you need first need to select it in the grid as shown in the following gif:

 ![Grid view details](/img/guides/airflow-ui_grid_details.gif)